ManuelDMorales/datagen-sngw-genrel/README.md

 # Important instructions

 1. All scripts were run locally, then you will need to edit path locations in cells for read files.
-The general relativistic waveforms used in this work are available in the public folder [Waveforms_mod](https://drive.google.com/drive/folders/1GuOWzGEHlAedqWZcCAShcAanpDnC1bIy?usp=sharing).
+The general relativistic waveforms used in this work are available in the public folder [Waveforms_orig](https://drive.google.com/drive/folders/1IIUoJQ5gyzyqX7q3UhA53ws6la35QXE9?usp=sharing).
 Download this folder and locate it in your local machine as shown in the tree detailed in implementation structure.

+2. In the input of `WaveformGenRel_Explorer.ipynb` script (subsection 0.2), you can set the distance from the CCSN through the input parameter set_distance.
+Depending on this value (and the noise realization), the distribution of SNR values can change.
+To explore this distribution, run the `Populations.ipynb` script.

+3. In `Process_GenRelWaveforms.ipynb`, a specific waveform is selected to be injected in a noise strain data segment.
+Each injection is performed in a location inj_time +/- jitter (in seconds), in which jitter is a random value in the range [inj_time - jitter_lim, inj_time + jitter_lim].
+Jitter_lim is also an input parameter that can be set in subsection 2.1 (ensure that jim_lim << dt_inj).

+4. The time window duration of window strain samples is Twin = wf_max + alpha, where wf_max is the duration of the longest injected waveform in the previous project [datagen-sngw-phen](https://github.com/ManuelDMorales/datagen-sngw-phen), where alpha is an input parameter.
+Then, to appropriately run the `Process_GenRelWaveforms.ipynb` script, download the public subfolder [Phen](https://drive.google.com/drive/folders/1zBhZcY6Gesn3Tsdb4psPeH4uPLRHGH5s?usp=sharing) and locate it inside the folder Waveforms_mod shown in the tree of implementation structure.

+5. If you want to change the duration of window samples, you can change alpha input parameter in subsection 4.1 of `Process_PhenWaveforms.ipynb` script.
+Moreover, if you want to change the value of wf_max (for instance, only considering the injected general relativistic waveforms), you can put the new value in subsection 4.2 of the aforementioned script.

+6. Before running `Process_PhenWaveforms.ipynb` to perform injections (and to generate window samples) covering a whole noise segment of 4,096s, it is highly recommendable to apply it only on a reduced segment of a few tens of seconds.
+To perform this check, set reduce_segment=1 and reduced_time_n equal to the duration (in seconds) of the reduced segment, in subsection 2.1 of the script.

+7. For the check previously mentioned, it is also useful to set input parameters doplot_spectrogram=1 (subsection 3.4.1) and set_doplots=1 (subsection 4.1).
+This output plots of windows samples in time and time-frequency domains.
+Only set this when working with a reduced segment; outputting plots working with the complete segment of 4,096s considerably slows down the script execution.